gurrrrrrett3/cyt-networks-wiki/README.md

 <img src="https://media.discordapp.net/attachments/965295564721897554/1019457463453483058/unknown.png">

-The **Network Importer** is a small storage container (9 slots) that will put items inside it into it into the network.
+The **Network Importer** is a small storage container (9 slots) that will put items inside it into the network.
 This is very useful while you're transitioning from Cargo to Networks, as Cargo can interact with it.

 ## Network Exporter